Claude Long-Document Workflow: Read 100+ Pages Without Splitting

 • “Summarize this 200-page doc in 5 bullets” — you get a confident, plausible, partially wrong summary.

-• Not requesting citations — every claim becomes equally trustworthy and equally suspect.
+• Not requesting citations, so every claim becomes equally trustworthy and equally suspect.

-• Asking one question of a 200k-token paste and assuming the answer covers the middle of the document — recall drops in the middle of long inputs unless you pin the question to a section (Claude long-context unstable).
+• Asking one question of a 500K-token paste and assuming the answer covers the middle of the document — recall drops there unless you pin the question to a section (Claude long-context unstable).

 • Treating Claude’s “I cannot find this” as definitive — sometimes it just missed; rephrase with section anchors.